 www.about.akadns.net has address 126.96.36.199

-What is important is the second line, which verifies that the DNS system was able to translate the web site’s name into an actual numeric Internet address, in this case 188.8.131.52.
+What is important is the second line, which verifies that the DNS system was able to translate the web site’s name into an actual numeric Internet address, in this case 188.8.131.52. (please note: the actual IP address returned may be different).

 Try the host command if you’re having problems accessing a web site.
 Don’t worry about the number of lines of text that may be returned; it varies from web site to web site.
 What’s important is that you do not see a line that says: